← Back to Blog

 Can I batch more than 20 requests?

 No. The /$batch endpoint has a hard limit of 20 requests.
-For more, split into multiple batches or use sequential calls with throttling safeguards.
+For more, split into multiple batches or use sequential calls with throttling safeguards — see Microsoft Graph $batch requests for the patterns, and Surviving Graph throttling for the retry side.

 Common Mistakes

-- Hardcoding tenant URLs.
-Use Graph's relative paths (
+• Hardcoding tenant URLs.
+Use Graph's relative paths (/me, /sites)

 Microsoft Graph turns your SPFx web parts from "SharePoint only" to "Microsoft 365 powered."